Tallinn Airport

+The airport is located 2.7 NM southeast of the city centre of Estonian capital Tallinn, on the eastern shore of Lake Ülemiste.
+It was previously known until 2009 as Tallinn Ülemiste Airport.
 The airport has a single asphalt/concrete runway, 08/26, that is 3480 × 45 m and large enough to handle wide-bodied aircraft such as the Boeing 747, six taxiways and seventeen terminal gates.
-Since 29 March 2009 the airport is officially known as Lennart Meri Tallinn Airport, in honour of one of the leaders of the Estonian independence movement and the second President of Estonia Lennart Meri.